chironb/ADFOpus2025/README.md

 - When using Greaseweazle it updates the status bar to let you know that it's running.
 This functionality also purposely prevents you from using the program, so you don't make any changes while a disk is being written.
 Also, this allows the program to wait for reading a disk, so that it can automatically open the disk image in ADF Opus.
 - There was a bug where if you rename a file and then try to copy it the program crashes.
 However, if you rename a file and then refresh and then try to copy it then it works.
 This bug is fixed now!
 The view is automatically refreshed whenever a file is renamed.
 - There was another bug: If you double click on the empty area of the list view the program opens the last file that had been clicked on.
 These weird quirky UI issues are much better now!
 There are several fixes that should smooth over the experience!
+- Dynamic context menus.
+Now if you click a file, a folder, or the empty background in the file list view, and you right-click, you'll get a different more focused menu showing you only the tasks you can do with the selected item.
+Cool!

 I consider this to be all the essentials I wanted to cover in updating this app for 2025!
 Woot!
 I hope you find using ADF Opus 2025 to be as enjoyable as I do!
 It's not perfect but it's got you covered.